example42/example42.github.io/_posts/2018-08-07-cfgmgmt_and_containers.md

 ## The container orchestration

 Until now we created single instances of containers on single hosts.
-This is not what you usally want, as this causes outage when the one hosts goes down or when docker needs maintenance (e.g. adding a configuration and restarting docker daemon).
+This is not what you usually want, as this causes outage when the one hosts goes down or when docker needs maintenance (e.g. adding a configuration and restarting docker daemon).

 The puppetlabs-docker module can also handle swarm and compose.

 ### Docker compose

-Docker compose doues not give you high availability.
+Docker compose does not give you high availability.
 It is useful when you want to run several containers which are functional **together** only.

 e.g. you need a database and a webserver.